thomas-li-67/mule-examples/sap-fi-data-retrieval-v1.0/README.md

 Follow the procedure below to create, then run the **SAP FI data retrieval** application.

-1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
+1. Clone the git repository from [github](https://github.com/thomas-li-67/mule-examples) and open the sap-fi-data-retrieval-v1.0 project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
 2. In your application in Studio, click the **Global Elements** tab.
 Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
 Change the contents of the **port** field to required HTTP port e.g. 8081
 3. Go to Global Elements and open SAP Connector element.
 Fill in your SAP credentials.
 4. Run the application.